September 14, 2012

 Larger companies and big corporations have hiring panels.
 Multiple perspectives help with selecting the right person.
 As a small business owner it’s key to engage your employees in the hiring process; I think it’s a better process having been on both sides of the desk.

 Ask co-workers to meet with the final candidates – it’s important for good teaming.
 Let the team determine if they will be able to get along well and play nicely.
 The new employee must fit into your workplace environment, not the other way around.
 As well, in a more relaxed atmosphere the prospective candidate will likely be more natural.
 This is healthy for both parties.
 To hire great people that will fit into your culture is vital, that’s why multiple interviews and formats are best.

 To quote Grandma McCabe, “The proof is in the pudding”.
 If you need specific skills provide a short test to confirm the proficiency level before you make the job offer.
 A 30-minute assignment such as typing and format a one-page document in MS Word or updating a flyer in Photoshop provides a preliminary and typically accurate skill assessment.

 Can you tell that I hired a receptionist who said she could type?
-After 25 minutes of watching her use 4 fingers to update a template letter, I let her go.
+After 25 minutes of watching her use four fingers to update a template letter, I let her go.
 However, this occurred 10 weeks after I hired her.
 I didn’t spend time at the front desk watching my employees work; I assumed incorrectly that she was efficient at performing her duties.
-My error in believing vs. seeing her demonstrate the skill set prior to making a job offer.
+My error in believing versus seeing her demonstrate the skill set prior to making a job offer.

-10. Trust Your Gut.
+10. Trust your gut.

 As a small business owner you know that time is money; you often operate by trusting your gut.
 At this point in the interview process, you have spoken to the candidate on the phone, met with them face-to-face, and have had your staff provide feedback.